CorrelAid/hugo-website/content/en/correlaid-x/konstanz.md

 CorrelAid has almost become a tradition in Konstanz!

-As the "birthplace" of CorrelAid, the small university town on the lake has always had a large circle of data science enthusiastic students.
+As the “birthplace” of CorrelAid, the small university town on the lake has always had a large circle of data science enthusiastic students.
 In order to fill this tradition with life, the Local Chapter Konstanz was founded in 2019 and has since then organized several R-workshops, data roundtables and data hackdays in cooperation with the data journalism team of SWR.
-Also a project with the NPO "Studieren ohne Grenzen" (Study without borders) could be realized.
+Also, a project with the NPO “Studieren ohne Grenzen” (Study without borders) could be realized.

-A close cooperation with the Open-Data Portal of the City of Konstanz is planned for 2020.
-As you can see, Konstanz has not only CorrelAid tradition, its own local chapter and a lake to offer, but also a great Data4Good future.
+There is a close cooperation of the local chapter with the Open-Data Portal of the city of Konstanz, for which for instance R and Python packages have been created.
+(Currently there is also an ongoing  project with the NPO "Stolpersteine" .)
+As you can see, Konstanz not only has CorrelAid tradition, its own local chapter and a lake to offer, but also a great Data4Good future.

-So feel free to contact us if you want to join us or just have a look.
+So feel free to contact us if you want to join us or just have a look!

+{{< person
+    name="Marco"
+    subline="CorrelAidX Konstanz"
+    img="/images/people/marco_konstanz.jpg"
+    data-email="konstanz@correlaid.org"
+    data-to="Marco (CorrelAidX Konstanz)"
+    link-color="ca-red-text"
+    x="1"
+>}}
+Marco is studying Politics and Public administration in his Bachelor's degree at the University of Constance.
+The methodological and statistical focus has fascinated him since the beginning of his studies, so that data analysis and and the relation to Data Science became stronger and stronger.
+After Marco heard about CorrelAid, he wanted to start engaging in the local chapter of Constance.
+The versatility to help is large and the numerous projects inspire him.
+Currently, he is focused on building a good foundation in the world of data.
+He is also fascinated by CorrelAid's goal of doing something good with data.
+And of course he is looking forward to be in exchange with the other CorrelAidX chapters about ongoing projects and the goal to change the world a little bit together, based on Data4Good.
+{{< /person >}}

+{{< person
+    name="Zoé"
+    subline="CorrelAidX Konstanz"
+    img="/images/people/zoe_konstanz.jpg"
+    data-email="konstanz@correlaid.org"
+    data-to="Zoé (CorrelAidX Konstanz)"
+    link-color="ca-red-text"
+    x="1"
+>}}
+Zoé is currently studying her Master’s degree in Social and Economic Data Science.
+Outside of academia, there is one perfect way to combine pure coding and helping others: Data4Good and thus CorrelAid.
+{{< /person >}}

 {{< person